acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 Consider this loop that computes a cumulative sum:
 ~~~
 for ( i = 1; i < N - 1; i = i + 1 ) {
-    a[i] = a[i] + a[i+1];
+    a[i] = a[i] + a[i-1];
 }
 ~~~
 {: .language-c}

-If we run to run this loop in parallel different iterations would be carried out by different threads of execution.
+If we run this loop in parallel different iterations would be carried out by different threads of execution.
 If any two iterations didn't happen in the order dictated by the serial code, as shown in the figure below, the results would be wrong.

 ![](../fig/Data_Dep.svg)